Michał Tyszkiewicz (1761–1839)

-Michał Tyszkiewicz (Mykolas Tiškevičius; 1761 – September 4, 1839) was a member of the noble Tyszkiewicz family and polkovnik in the French Grande Armée during Napoleon's invasion of Russia in 1812.
+Michał Tyszkiewicz (Mykolas Tiškevičius; 1761 – 4 September 1839) was a member of the noble Tyszkiewicz family and polkovnik in the French Grande Armée during Napoleon's invasion of Russia in 1812.
 He acquired several manors in present-day Lithuania, including those in Palanga and Biržai.
 He and his descendants built and reconstructed several manor houses that are some of the most important sites of manorialism heritage in Lithuania.

 Napoleonic Wars

 During the Napoleon's invasion of Russia in 1812, Tyszkiewicz supported Napoleon in hopes of reestablishing the old Grand Duchy of Lithuania.
-On July 5, 1812, using his own funds, he began forming the 17th Lithuanian Uhlan Regiment, with his own initiative and money.
+On 5 July 1812, using his own funds, he began forming the 17th Lithuanian Uhlan Regiment.
 In recognition, Napoleon named Tyszkiewicz the regimental commander with the rank of colonel and Chevalier of the Legion of Honour.
 The regiment was attached to the X Corps of the Grande Armée.
 Tyszkiewicz became ill and did not participate in action; the command was taken over by major Kozlovsky.
 In 1904, his great-grandson published Histoire du 17me Régt de cavalerie Polonaise Lanciers du Cte Michel Tyszkiewicz 1812-1815 about the regiment.